 - craft centers

 - cultural shows

 This list is far from comprehensive, and it varies greatly depending on the city you’re visiting.
 But the fact is, you have a choice when you travel of where you invest your money.
-Though it is unlikely you can only support social enterprises, you can make it a priority and take the time and effort to research local businesses who are finding creative ways to advance social, environmental and human justice agenda.
+Though it is unlikely you can only support social enterprises, you can prioritize these businesses when given the opportunity.
+If you’re going to sleep somewhere, why not find the business best supporting your ideals of socially responsible travel.
+It’s on each travel to make the time and effort to research the local businesses finding creative ways to advance social, environmental, and human justice agendas.

-- Use a guidebook: All of the leading guidebooks right now (Lonely Planet, Frommer’s, Moon) include large lists of tour companies, restaurants, etc, and as they describe these businesses, they often highlight which ones have underlying social missions.
+- Use a guidebook: All of the leading guidebooks (Lonely Planet, Frommer’s, Moon) include lists of tour companies, restaurants, etc, and as they describe these businesses, they often highlight which ones have underlying social missions.

 - Research on blogs: Head to the blogosphere and find travel bloggers who have visited where you plan to travel; travel bloggers and expat bloggers often dig deeply into the fabric of a city and will share their favorite initiatives in the places they live or visit.